-4 RECOGNITION - WHAT TO LOOK FOR
+3 RECOGNITION - WHAT TO LOOK FOR

-- 4.1 Staff members should refer to the detailed information about the categories of abuse and risk indicators in the https://sussexchildprotection.procedures.org.uk/page/contents for further guidance. - 4.2 In an abusive relationship, the child may: - appear frightened of their parent(s) - act in a way that is inappropriate to their age and development, although full account needs to be taken of different patterns of development and different ethnic groups - however, they may also not exhibit any signs of stress/fear - 4.3 In an abusive relationship, the parent or carer may: - persistently avoid child health services and treatment of the child's illnesses

-- have unrealistic expectations of the child - frequently complain about or to the child and fail to provide attention or praise - be absent - be misusing substances - persistently refuse to allow access on home visits by professionals - be involved in domestic violence and abuse - be socially isolated - 4.4 Serious case reviews have found that parental substance misuse, domestic abuse and mental health problems, sometimes referred to as the 'toxic trio', if they coexist in a family could mean significant risks to children.
-Problems can be compounded by poverty, frequent house moves or eviction. - 4.5 Staff should be aware that children with special educational needs and disabilities can face additional safeguarding challenges including: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability - children with special educational needs and disabilities are particularly vulnerable to bullying and often show no outward signs - communication issues can be a barrier to effective safeguarding
+- 3.1 Staff members should refer to the detailed information about the categories of abuse and risk indicators in the https://sussexchildprotection.procedures.org.uk/page/contents for further guidance. - 3.2 In an abusive relationship, the child may: - appear frightened of their parent(s) - act in a way that is inappropriate to their age and development, although full account needs to be taken of different patterns of development and different ethnic groups - however, they may also not exhibit any signs of stress/fear - 3.3 In an abusive relationship, the parent or carer may: - persistently avoid child health services and treatment of the child's illnesses - have unrealistic expectations of the child - frequently complain about or to the child and fail to provide attention or praise - be absent - be misusing substances - persistently refuse to allow access on home visits by professionals - be involved in domestic violence and abuse - be socially isolated - 3.4 Serious case reviews, now known as safeguarding practice reviews, have found that parental substance misuse, domestic abuse and mental health problems, if they coexist in a family could mean significant risks to children.
+Problems can be compounded by poverty, frequent house moves or eviction.